ucl-comp0035/coursework-1-Rose-Pip/comp0035_coursework1.md

 If the marker cannot execute your coursework they can't grade it!

 ## Selection of project methodology
 ### Methodology (or combination) selected

 ### Selection criteria and justification of selection
+Here is the criteria for the project methodology selection (ordered from most important to the least important for this particular software project development):
+1. Is it suitable for software developers with little or no experience with software engineering and data science process models?
+2. Is it suitable for the team size
+3. The ease for non-experienced team member to adapt the methodology.
+4. Votality in the requirements for the software.
+5. Level of complexity of the requirements for the software.
+6. Efficiency of this methodology.

 ## Definition of the business need